All Collections

 5

-The Frameworks and Policies Components
+Frameworks and Policies

 Frameworks, such as the NIST Cybersecurity Framework [4], and internal organizational Policies are represented in the same way, as Information Artifacts that may be broken down into a more detailed collection of Requirements.
 The requirements may be linked directly to Controls, indicating which controls are realizations of the requirements either of adopted frameworks or corporate policies.

-The Information Artifact Component Type is used in Ardoq to represent “an item of unstructured information, like a document” [7] and the components can usefully contain a URL link to the source document.
-Corporate Policy documents, control frameworks (and official standards such as ISO 31000 and ISO 25010) are unstructured, in that they contain a lot of text, but the document itself is typically broken into sections that do form a logical structure.
-The sections typically address different aspects of the policy, framework or standard.
+The Information Artifact Component Type is used in Ardoq to represent “an item of unstructured information, like a document” [7], and the components can usefully contain a URL link to the source document.
+Corporate Policy documents, control frameworks (and official standards such as ISO 31000 and ISO 25010) are unstructured in that they contain a lot of text, but the document itself is typically broken into sections that form a logical structure.
+The sections typically address different aspects of the policy, framework, or standard.
 We’ve chosen to use the generic term Requirement for the Component Type that can model these sections and, where appropriate, subsections within them.

 You should only consider modeling sections or subsections of a framework or policy document if they have distinct significance in their relationship with controls or other frameworks or policies.
 If, for example, different sections of a framework suggest the implementation of different controls, it is useful to represent each of these sections as different Requirement components within the same parent Information Artifact (representing the framework document as a whole).
-These can each have their own Realized By references to their corresponding Control components, allowing the knowledge graph to capture which parts of the framework have been, or are planned to be, addressed with one or more control, and which have no corresponding controls available.
+These can each have their own Realized By references to their corresponding Control components, allowing the knowledge graph to capture which parts of the framework have been, or are planned to be, addressed with one or more controls and which have no corresponding controls available.

 Figure 3: Policy Requirements and their realizations

 Below, we give an example of a framework document, and how it can be modeled in Ardoq.
-Table 4 reproduces the table of Functions and Categories that define the high level structure of the NIST Cybersecurity Framework [4].
+Table 4 reproduces the table of Functions and Categories that define the high-level structure of the NIST Cybersecurity Framework [4].
 Each Category contains a set of Subcategories, which are individual recommended activities.

 Table 4: NIST Cybersecurity Framework Functions and Categories

-Figure 4 below shows how the framework has been modeled in Ardoq, using Requirement components to represent Functions, Categories and Subcategories, within the parent Information Artifact that represents the framework document.
+Figure 4 below shows how the framework has been modeled in Ardoq, using Requirement components to represent Functions, Categories, and Subcategories, within the parent Information Artifact that represents the framework document.
 The Recover function of the framework is shown open with its three categories and their corresponding sub-categories, modeled with child Requirement components.

 Figure 4: Ardoq model of NIST framework document